On this page you have the Cape York Newsletter back issues.

 the updates into the Destination Guide to be ready to go in January.

-when you may not hear from me for a good couple of months at the time.
+when you may not hear from me for a month or two sometimes.

 this 50 pages